universalamateur/The_Excuse_Mongoose/README.md

   - Spec-driven development
   - Data Validation
   - Security Concepts
+- Create an API interacting with a database, in which the excuses in 3 parts are stored, read from, can be updated, created, listed and deleted.
 - Understand and train Web Application design
   - Built a Front end web application in REACT
   - Unit tests and Integration tests